 After drilling pocket holes I added gorilla glue for extra strength.

 Then I clamped my boards together and drilled in my 1/14 inch pocket hole screws.
 I staggered my pocket holes on each fence panel so I could drill in from both sides.
+Now I have the top for my rustic industrial coffee table!

 In order to make the attached fence boards the width I wanted for the table top, I used my Kreg Rip cut to cut them at 19 inches.
 I did this with both panels and it left me with two three inch strips.
 If you don’t have a table saw, like me, then this tool is a life saver.

 Once I knew I wanted to use all four, I drilled pocket holes into one side.
 Then I sanded all my boards.
 In the bottom right photo you can see the difference the sanding made, the lighter one has been sanded and the darker one hasn’t.
-I was covered in dirty sawdust when I was done!

 Placing my top board upside down, I attached the support boards with pocket holes and glue.
 My right angle clamps were a great help to hold the boards in place while I screwed them on.
 You can tell I didn’t stain or finish the bottom side of the boards.
 I choose to save on supplies since they will not be seen anyway.